Adjunct Faculty Pathways

 Getting Technical Help with your Online Class on Campus

-The goal of the Curriculum Innovation Center (CIC) is to assist faculty with technology in their online courses.
-Each campus offers a CIC, and works to foster faculty collaboration through mentorships, provide technical training support for the development of Eagle Online, and to encourage professional development.
+The goal of the Centers for Learning Innovation is to assist faculty with technology in their online courses.
+Each campus offers a center, and works to foster faculty collaboration through mentorships, provide technical training support for the development of Eagle Online, and to encourage professional development.
 These labs are for work-related computer projects.

 Resources for Faculty